dbafromthecold/IntroToPartitioning/PITCHME.md

 ### Filegroup Restores

-Can be useful for VLDBs
+Can be useful for VLDBs <br>
-Can be used to restore live partitions to development Individual partitions are on different filegroups
+Can be used to restore live partitions to development <br>
+Individual partitions are on different filegroups <br>
-Data in older partitions does not change or is not needed Reduce recovery time for “active” data
+Data in older partitions does not change or is not needed <br> Reduce recovery time for “active” data

 ---